holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/problem_set_lists.md

 # Python List Wheaties

-Create two new files in your problem set skeleton.
-Name one file `list_wheaties.py` and put it in the `skeleton` folder (`src/skeleton/list_wheaties.py`).
+Create two new files in your `ProblemSetSkeleton` workspace.
+Name one file `list_wheaties.py` and put it in the `src/skeleton` folder (`src/skeleton/list_wheaties.py`).
 Name the other file `test_list_wheaties.py` and put it in the `test` folder (`test/test_list_wheaties.py`).